 Graduate student travel awards are available to assist graduate students with travel fares to major national or international conferences so they may present papers or posters, or to serve as invited speakers.
 Funds may be used only for airfare or other forms of transportation (e.g. mileage, taxis).
 Funding: $300 – domestic / $500 – international

 To apply for this funding, please email Tiffany Dion (email@example.com) with ALL of the following information:

 Presentation title and type (paper/poster/talk).

-Other funding you’ve received or applied to for this trip and amount(s).
+Other funding you’ve received or applied to for this trip (please include the source of funding and amount(s) received if applicable).